Our selection of case studies showcase a cross section of recent QODA projects.

 We are an energetic and enthusiastic Design Engineering Consultancy led by highly experienced and talented engineers, working across mechanical, electrical and sustainable areas of building design.
 To find out more about what we do, check out our case studies below.

-FILTER CASE STUDIES BY CATEGORYAll Education Lighting Design Hotels Commercial Community Sport and leisure Conservation Residential Healthcare
+FILTER CASE STUDIES BY CATEGORYAll Lighting Design High End Residential Science and Research QODA Net Zero Independent Schools Education Hotels Commercial Community Sport and Leisure Conservation Residential Healthcare

 QODA have been employed by a private client to work with West Waddy Architects to develop the Mechanical, Electrical, Sustainability, and Renewables elements of a new build residential house in a very prominent but difficult site.
 The site is surrounded by a mature woodland containing protected trees and is also on a steep gradient.
 QODA have been involved in the detailed design of variations to the properties orientation and construction details to achieve the best result for the clients’ requirements.
 Heating will be provided by a bore-hole ground source heat pump, and the property will have PV panels and battery storage incorporated into the electrical infrastructure to reduce the overall energy demand of the building from the regional networks.

 QODA has been appointed to provide the M&E design for Trowbridge Town Hall.
 The Grade II listed building is owned by Wiltshire Council and over the last 10 years has been run by the Trowbridge Town Hall Trust, an independent charity, home to a welcoming café, two boutique shops, live music, cinema, and creative studios.
 The building is subject to extensive refurbishment and remodelling as part of the Future High Streets Fund (FHSF) £16 million investment in Trowbridge, enabling it to provide a greater capacity to hold events as well as a diverse programme of cultural and social activities.Read More